-In spite of the general decline of agriculture, farming and farmlands continue to conserve urban economies.
+Occupational Employment Projections, farming and forestry is still projected to account for urban economies.
 Sprawling suburbs, office parks and shopping malls in now agricultural areas would likely contribute to the demise of downtown businesses and neighborhoods.

-In addition, the case can be made that preserving farms and farmlands may help pre-
+In addition, the case can be made that preserving farms and farmlands may help pre-serve